 Download: Jabberwock class handout

-You can also grab a free ebook copy of Lewis Carroll’s Through the Looking-Glass from Project Gutenberg.
+You can (and probably should) grab a free “ebook” copy of Lewis Carroll’s Through the Looking-Glass from Project Gutenberg.